stoiandan/AgainstTheChurchFathers/README.md

 [Some](http://www.biblicalcatholic.com/apologetics/a38.htm) Roman-Catholic apologists are claiming that really doesn't say that.
 I've read the article and frankly, it just seems to me to twist the words of the text.
 Thinking to make a video on it.

 ## Plain Wicked
+We all do wrong and _daily sin_ Romans 3:13, and in political quarrels, Church Fathers have crossed the line at times:

-- John Chisostom, capadocian Father and regarder a Great Father, in the Eastern-Orthodox Church, has written a series of homilies angaist a Judaizing faction in the Church of his time.
-However, in his homilies, John crosses the line, and his cermons would later cause damange and deaths of individuals and would even serve as Nazi proaganda in the 20-th century.
+- [John Chrysostom](https://en.wikipedia.org/wiki/John_Chrysostom), capadocian Father and regarder a Great Father, in the Eastern-Orthodox Church, has written a series of homilies angaist a Judaizing faction in the Church of his time.
+However, in his homilies, John crosses the line, and his cermons would later cause damange and deaths of individuals and would even serve as [Nazi proaganda](https://en.wikipedia.org/wiki/Adversus_Judaeos#Chrysostom's_homilies_and_Nazism) in the 20-th century.
+These sermons are called [Adversus Judaeos (Against the Jews)](https://en.wikipedia.org/wiki/Adversus_Judaeos),